-In the Compliance Certification Application (CCA), the U.S. Environmental Protection Agency (EPA or Agency) found that the U.S. Department of Energy (DOE) considered uncertainty in two ways: 1) by assigning probability distributions to 57 of the key parameters that describe the repository, and sampling from them in carrying out the PA (CCA Chapter 6, pp. 6-21 to 6-23 and 6-173 to 6-199, and CCA Appendix PAR); and 2) by translating from ground water contaminant level to doses by means of the bounding analysis (CCA, Chapter 8 and Docket A-93-02, Item II-I-10).
+In the Compliance Certification Application (CCA), EPA found that DOE considered uncertainty in two ways: 1) by assigning probability distributions to 57 of the key parameters that describe the repository, and sampling from them in carrying out the PA (CCA Chapter 6, pp. 6-21 to 6-23 and 6-173 to 6-199, and CCA Appendix PAR); and 2) by translating from ground water contaminant level to doses by means of the bounding analysis (CCA Chapter 8 and Docket A-93-02, Item II-I-10).

-DOE's method of evaluation of uncertainty in the amounts of contaminants transported underground was essentially the same as that for the 300 scenarios involving human intrusion in the PA, as presented in CCA, Chapter 6.1.2, except that those uncertainties introduced by the borehole drilling process can be ignored.
+DOE's method of evaluation of uncertainty in the amounts of contaminants transported underground was essentially the same as that for the 300 scenarios involving human intrusion in the PA, as presented in CCA Chapter 6.1.2, except that those uncertainties introduced by the borehole drilling process can be ignored.
 EPA found this aspect of the treatment of uncertainties to be satisfactory.

-EPA reviewed the bounding calculation as presented in CCA, Chapter 8 and supplementary information (Docket A-93-02, Item II-I-10) and reported the results of that evaluation in 2004 Compliance Recertification Application (2004 CRA) CARD 51/52-Consideration of Protected Individual and Exposure Pathways.
+EPA reviewed the bounding calculation as presented in CCA Chapter 8 and supplementary information (Docket A-93-02, Item II-I-10) and reported the results of that evaluation in CCA CARD 51/52 Consideration of Protected Individual and Exposure Pathways.
 EPA determined that DOE's conceptual model and the use of the GENII-A computer code to calculate radiation doses were appropriate.
 EPA found this bounding calculation to be acceptable in lieu of further uncertainty analysis.